 This is where the ancient Egyptians’ spiritual calculus breaks down.
-If the flock was not paying proper respect to Ma’at and the pharaoh’s afterlife and warranted a punishment for their misdeed, in what manner would these absentee Gods punish their flock so they would feel the sting of their misbehavior? – by seeing to it that floods, starvation and heat stroke moved over the land?
+You see, if the flock was not paying proper respect to Ma’at and the pharaoh’s afterlife, they’d warrant a punishment for their misdeed.
+But in what manner would these absentee Gods punish their flock so they would feel the sting of their misbehavior? – by seeing to it that floods, starvation and heat stroke moved over the land?
 My point is, how would the peasants know the difference between experiencing the wrath of God’s retribution or just living under the prevailing conditions?
 Such irony when you can’t tell if you’re being punished or living the best life available.
 From this perspective, mollifying truant Gods by building resource-sapping pyramids presented an unmeasurable metric.
 You couldn’t tell if you were being punished or it was just Tuesday.
 Oh golly, such folly.

 A Little Perspective.
 And if You’ve Seen Egyptian Drawings, You Know That’s Not an Easy Thing to Find in the Lower Nile